tgracchus-zz/assetuploader/README.md

 [S3 consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel
 )
 supports read-after-write consistency, that is (only): put and get same object.
-When the PUT /asset/assetID checks that metadata, it should be ok to read.
+When the PUT /asset/assetID checks that placeholder, it should be ok to read.
 However, a malicious user can still try to auto generate uuids and query the api so we lose the read-after-write consistency, because we will have a write-after-read -> eventual consistency.